LizzyonGit/court_love/README.md

 </details>
 <details>
-    <summary>Cart</summary>The cart looks mainly the same as the wireframe, as the lesson cards have less information and the image is removed, they are smaller and they are added in one column on all screens.
+    <summary>Cart</summary>The cart looks mainly the same as the wireframe, as the lesson cards have less information and the image is removed, they are smaller and they are stacked in one column on all screen sizes.
 The buttons' placement has changed slightly.
-I have implemented a button to go back to all lessons also when there are lessons in the cart late in the process, after feedback.
-I had it in my wireframe but did not think it was needed because the page is easily accessible in the menu.
+Wit no cart items, there is just and intro text and one button under it, in the same template.

   ![Cart](docs/wireframes/wireframe-cart.png)

 </details>
 <details>
-    <summary>Checkout/checkout success</summary>The checkout is inspired by Boutique Ado, and the next page after a successful payment (checkout_success.html), was intended to look like this, just without the payment form (left part on desktop screens).
+    <summary>Checkout/checkout success</summary>The checkout is inspired by Boutique Ado, and the next page after a successful payment (checkout_success.html), was intended to look the same, just with an intro text instead of the payment form (left part on desktop screens).
 In the end, the checkout success page looks more like the cart page, as the left part does take too much place for just an intro text, so it's also one column on desktop screens.

   ![Checkout](docs/wireframes/wireframe-checkout.png)